truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/jellyfin.md

 Jellyfin also requires a dataset or emptyDir for **Jellyfin Transcodes Storage**.
 Select **ixVolume (dataset created automatically by the system)** in **Type** to let SCALE create the dataset, select **Host Path** to use an existing dataset created on the system, or select **emptyDir** to use a temporary directory on the disk or in memory.

-Accept the defaults in Resources or change the CPU and memory limits to suit your use case.
+Accept the defaults in **Resource Configuration** or change the CPU and memory limits to suit your use case.

 Click **Install**.

-A container is launched with root privileges to apply the correct permissions to the Jellyfin directories.
+A container launches with root privileges to apply the correct permissions to the Jellyfin directories.
-Afterward, the Jellyfin container runs as a non-root user (Default: 568).
+Afterward, the Jellyfin container runs as a non-root user (default: 568).
 Configured storage directories are chowned if the parent directory does not match the configured user.

 The system opens the **Installed Applications** screen with the Jellyfin app in the **Deploying** state.